-Once a student has received five (5) coaching sessions, the student may be suspended from school for five (5) days.
-Suspended students may be readmitted to school upon paying the administrative fee or setting up payments with the Future Professional Advisor.
-If a student receives two (2) more coaching sessions after readmission from a five (5) day suspension, the student's attendance may be permanently terminated.
-A student may be terminated without prior coaching sessions for improper and/ or immoral conduct and direct insubordination.
-Refer to the school Future Professional Advisory.
-Terminated students may only be readmitted to school upon paying a readmission fee.
-If the student receives another suspension after re-admittance, his or her attendance may be permanently terminated.
+Once a Future Professional has received five (5) coaching sessions, the Future Professional may be suspended from school for five (5) days.
+Suspended Future Professionals may be readmitted to school upon paying the administrative fee or setting up payments with the Future Professional Advisor.
+If a Future Professional receives two (2) more coaching sessions after re-admission from a five (5) day suspension, the Future Professional's attendance may be permanently terminated.
+A Future Professional may be terminated without prior coaching sessions for improper and/ or immoral conduct and direct insubordination.
+Refer to the school Future Professional Advisory form.
+Terminated Future Professionals may only be readmitted to school upon paying a re-admission fee.
+If the Future Professional receives another suspension after re-admittance, his or her attendance may be permanently terminated.

-When monitoring students for unofficial withdrawals, the school is required to count any days that a student was out of school on suspension as a part of the 14 consecutive days of non-attendance used to determine whether the student will be returning to school.
+When monitoring Future Professionals for unofficial withdrawals, the school is required to count any days that a Future Professional was out of school on suspension as a part of the 14 consecutive days of non-attendance used to determine whether the Future Professional will be returning to school.

 We believe in providing a quality environment with an exceptional educational program.
 This framework gives everyone the opportunity to enjoy the experience!
-The entire staff appreciates the students' respect of these guidelines.
+The entire staff appreciates the Future Professionals' respect of these guidelines.